geoalchemy/geoalchemy/doc/tutorial.rst

 Adding GIS Features
 -------------------

-Addind GIS features is now as simple as instantiating the model classes and addind them to the SQLAlchemy session object that we created earlier.
+Adding GIS features is now as simple as instantiating the model classes and adding them to the SQLAlchemy session object that we created earlier.
 Geoalchemy enables creation of spatial attributes specified using the Well Known Text (WKT) format using geoalchemy `WKTSpatialElement` class.

 .. code-block:: python